Vanessa atalanta: Mating

 Male red admirals court females for several hours before they begin mating.
 Because of female choice, only males with territory have the opportunity to mate.
 Females select males with traits that will increase the mating success of their offspring.
 In order to maintain their territory, males fly around and patrol the area 7 to 30 times per hour.
 Only males of exceptional flying ability are able to chase off intruding males and successfully court females.

 Migration

-Mating usually occurs in late fall or early winter following collective migration to southern regions with a warmer climate.
+Mating usually occurs in late autumn or early winter following collective migration to southern regions with a warmer climate.
 The red admiral's main host plant, stinging nettle, is most abundant during this migration.
 Larval development proceeds through winter and adults are first sighted in early spring.
 The new generation of adults migrates north before mating, because food is usually diminished by late spring.
 In Europe, the cyclic nature of this migration has been confirmed by analysing stable isotopes of wing samples.
 In spring, individuals arriving at northern Europe (Kaliningrad) were of a southern origin, while in autumn the isotope analyses revealed that samples came from the surrounding area or northern latitudes.
 During migration, the red admiral flies at high altitudes where high-speed winds carry the butterfly, reducing energy expenditure.